m-lamonaca/programming-notes/docs/rust/rust.md

 fn generic<T: Trait>() -> Type { }  // use generic constraint
 ```

-**NOTE**: the calling code needs to import your new trait in addition to the external type
+> **Note**: the calling code needs to import your new trait in addition to the external type

 ### Trait Objects